johnoyo/Humble2/README.md

 - Supports multiple graphics APIs **Metal 4** and **Vulkan**.
     - **WebGPU** support is planned for the future.
+    - **OpenGL** backend is deprecated and will be removed in the near future.
 - Forward, API agnostic, PBR renderer that features shadow maps, equirectangular skyboxes and various post processing effects.
     - Forward Plus renderer backend is planned for the future, with the ability to switch between renderer backends.
 - Utilizes the [Slang](https://github.com/shader-slang/slang) shader language for seamless cross api integration and advanced reflection and tooling.